-Part C of the DisTinGuish study will enroll approximately 160 first-line, HER2-negative GEA patients.
-Patients will be randomized to receive either DKN-01 in combination with tislelizumab and SOC chemotherapy or to receive tislelizumab and SOC chemotherapy.
-The primary objective is to determine the effect of adding DKN-01 on the endpoint of median PFS in DKK1-high patients.
-Secondary objectives of Part C include PFS in all patients regardless of DKK1 expression, as well as OS and ORR as measured by RECIST v1.1 in DKK1-high and all patients.
+Part C of the DisTinGuish study enrolled 170 first-line, HER2-negative GEA patients.
+Patients were randomized to receive either DKN-01 in combination with tislelizumab and SOC chemotherapy or to receive tislelizumab and SOC chemotherapy.
+The primary objective is to determine the effect of adding DKN-01 on the endpoint of median PFS in DKK1-high patients and in all patients.
+Secondary objectives of Part C include OS and ORR as measured by RECIST v1.1 in DKK1-high and all patients.
+Enrollment began in October 2022 and was completed in December 2023.